HUDSON VALLEY RUINS

 Centennial Hose Company No. 4 Firehouse, Peekskill, Westchester County - Destroyed August 21, 2008.
 Collapsed during attempt to move building.

-FL9 Locomotive No. 2005, Croton-Harmon, Westchester County - Destroyed for scrap metal.
+FL9 Locomotive No. 2005, Croton-on-Hudson, Westchester County - Destroyed for scrap metal.

 SITES DESTROYED/ALTERED BEFORE PUBLICATION OF BOOK